Welcome to Bring Out Your Dead !

 Your life is about to be vacuumed out of you!

-• Diregraf Captain/Plague Belcher/Vengeful Dead: pretty much guarantees no one is stupid enough to wipe my zombie army off the field.
+• Diregraf Captain/Plague Belcher/Vengeful Dead: pretty much guarantees no one is stupid enough to wipe this deck’s zombie army off the field.

-• Gray Merchant of Asphodel: this has the potential to be exceptionally deadly when cast from mid-game onwards, once I’ve populated the board a bit.
+• Gray Merchant of Asphodel: this has the potential to be exceptionally deadly when cast from mid-game onwards, once the board has been populated a bit.

-• Lich Lord of Unx: depending on how large my army is, this has the potential to really, really bring the hurt!
+• Lich Lord of Unx: depending on how large the army is, this has the potential to really, really bring the hurt!

-• The Scarab God: if you allow me to have a big army, you’re going to be in big trouble every single one of my turns; and it won’t even cost me anything!
+• The Scarab God: with a big army, this thing is going to cause you some big trouble every single turn; at no cost!
 To top it off, this thing can actually threaten your graveyard.

 You can slice em!
 You can dice em!
 But the brain-eaters will just keep coming!

-• Cloudstone Curio: one of the most ridiculously good utility pieces I’ve ever seen; becomes especially crazy with flash-enablers.
+• Cloudstone Curio: one of the most ridiculously good utility pieces ever; becomes especially crazy with flash-enablers.

 • Gravecrawler: brings his own resurrection mechanism and costs next to nothing to summon.